cya111/cjloader/README.markdown

 Notes:
 - Files may not get loaded at the exact location, the loader may decide to load the files at a position further down if possible.
 - Files will be loaded in the EXACT order given in the array.
-For example, if you pass in array('jquery.js', 'jquery.ui.js') then the jquery.js will be loaded BEFORE jquery.ui.js.
+For example, if you pass in array('abc.js', 'def.js') then the abc.js will be loaded BEFORE def.js.
 - If a file is asked to be loaded more than once by multiple plugins/template files it will only be loaded ONCE at the earliest possible location to make sure it's available for others to use.
-- If, at one location, you need to load a file say my_file.js and this file REQUIRES jquery.js to run then you should ALWAYS put jquery.js in the load list as well (even if you may know that jquery.js has been requested before).
+- If, at one location, you need to load a file say my_file.js and this file REQUIRES abc.lib js run then you should ALWAYS put abc.js in the load list as well (even if you may know that jquery.js has been requested before).
 Don't worry, the loader will do the hard work and decide the location to load for you, and it will only load a file ONCE.

 *Loading inline css/js*